xmed-lab/FDDM/README.md

 - Dataset

-  We collect a new dataset TOPCON-MM with fundus and OCT images in xx hospital using a Topcon Triton swept-source OCT featuring multimodal fundus imaging.
+  We collect a new dataset TOPCON-MM with fundus and OCT images in Guangdong Provincial Hospital of Integrated Traditional Chinese and Western Medicine using a Topcon Triton swept-source OCT featuring multimodal fundus imaging.
 We have separated our in-house dataset  at the patient level, maintained a training-to-test set ratio of approximately 8:2.
 We are dedicated to making our data publicly available.

 - Data Preprocessing